These are the new UNESCO World Heritage Sites - Local News 8

 Incredible destinations

-A UNESCO representative told CNN Travel that deliberations are set to conclude Friday July 30.
-A handful of natural spots have been added to the list so far, including the Kaeng Krachan Forest Complex in Thailand — a forest known for its endangered plants and birds.
+A handful of natural spots have been added to the list, including the Kaeng Krachan Forest Complex in Thailand — a forest known for its endangered plants and birds.

 Meanwhile, about two dozen cultural spots have been confirmed, including the historic limestone city of As-Salt in Jordan.